 Furthermore, power imbalances are a fact of life, and are part and parcel of commercial reality.
-Thus why would a Mediator not proceed if the weaker party is given a reality check as to what is to come?
-Knowing who is your opponent and understanding their strengths and weaknesses is part of the case and will be an underlying motive to go to Mediation.
+Thus what are the ethics of mediation proceeding if the parties are given a reality check as to what is to come?
+Knowing who is your opponent, and understanding their strengths and weaknesses is part of the case is important and often is an underlying motive to go to Mediation.

 Clause 5.3: acknowledges the fact that legal and other types of "representation" are a part of the VCAT Mediation Process.
 The Code notes, there is not an automatic right to representation, and appears to leave it to the Mediator's discretion or for the Mediator to mediate.

-However it has been argued that having "Experts" at the Mediation stops the parties from actually participating.
+It has been argued that having "Experts" at the Mediation stops the parties from actually participating.
 Often it is the Expert, with the legal, or other professional background, who puts the case and does the negotiations.
 This is said to cut across the object of Mediation, in not allowing the party to have a say.
 However, it is these professionals who come with knowledge and the experience of negotiating.

 The fact is the Tribunal is a legal tribunal, dealing with legal and legislative issues.
-Thus, Mediators on the whole probably prefer to see a concise argument rather than unthought through factual dissertations.
+Mediators on the whole probably prefer to see a concise argument rather than unthought through factual dissertations.
 Ethical dilemmas persist as to how far the parties should become participants when there are professional advisors.
 Whether there is a point at which the "Experts" should be asked to leave or whether the Mediator should see the "Experts" without the parties.
+Especially lawyer representatives the mediator will often know the representative. are there ethical issues here?